-(7) Impervious Surfaces.
+7. Impervious Surfaces.
 Development within the Shoreland Overlay District shall comply with the following Impervious Surface Requirements:

-Shoreland Designation Impervious Surface Maximum
+Shoreland Designation Impervious Surface Maximum (%)

-SP 25%
+SP 25

-RR Sewered 20%, Unsewered 10%
+RR Sewered 20, Unsewered 10

-HD 25%
+HD 25

-WC 25%
+WC 25

-WOR 25%
+WOR 25

-G 25%
+G 25

-10.11.2 Design Criteria for Structures
+10.11.3 Design Criteria for Structures

-(1) High Water Elevations.
+- 1. High Water Elevations.
 Structures must be placed in accordance with any flood plain regulations applicable to the site.
 Where these controls do not exist, the elevation to which the lowest floor, including basement, is placed or flood-proofed must be determined as follows:

-(A) For lakes, by placing the lowest floor at a level at least three (3) feet above the highest known water level, or three (3) feet above the ordinary high-water level, whichever is higher.

-(B) For rivers and streams, by placing the lowest floor at least three (3) feet above the flood of record, if data are available.
+- A. For lakes, by placing the lowest floor at a level at least three (3) feet above the highest known water level, or three (3) feet above the ordinary high-water level, whichever is higher. - B. For rivers and streams, by placing the lowest floor at least three (3) feet above the flood of record, if data are available.
 If data are not available, by placing the lowest floor at least three (3) feet above the ordinary high-water level, or by conducting a technical evaluation to determine effects of proposed construction upon flood stages and flood flows and to establish a flood protection elevation.
-Under all three approaches, technical evaluations must be done by a licensed professional engineer or hydrologist consistent with parts 6120.5000 to 6120.6200 governing the management of flood plain areas.
-If more than one (1) approach is used, the highest flood protection elevation determined must be used for placing structures and other facilities.

-(C) Water-oriented accessory structures may have the lowest floor placed lower than the elevation determined in this Ordinance if the structure is constructed of flood resistant materials to the elevation, electrical and mechanical equipment is placed above the elevation and, if long duration flooding is anticipated, the Structure is built to withstand ice action and wind driven waves and debris.

-(D) Structures not intended for human habitation (including attached garages or carports) shall be placed so that the lowest floor is at an elevation not less than the highest known water level elevation.
+Under all three approaches, technical evaluations must be done by a licensed engineer or hydrologist consistent with parts 6120.5000 to 6120.6200 governing the management of flood plain areas.
+If more than one (1) approach is used, the highest flood protection elevation determined must be used for placing structures and other facilities. - C. Water-oriented accessory structures may have the lowest floor placed lower than the elevation determined in this Ordinance if the structure is constructed of flood resistant materials to the elevation, electrical and mechanical equipment is placed above the elevation and, if long duration flooding is anticipated, the Structure is built to withstand ice action and wind driven waves and debris. - D. Structures not intended for human habitation (including attached garages or carports) shall be placed so that the lowest floor is at an elevation not less than the highest known water level elevation.

-(2) Water Oriented Accessory Structures.
-Each Lot may have one (1) water oriented Accessory Structure not meeting the normal Structure Setback in Section 3.6 and 10.12 of this Ordinance if this water oriented accessory structure complies with the following provisions:

-- (A) The Structure or facility must not exceed ten (10) feet in height, exclusive of safety rails, and cannot occupy an area greater than 100 square feet. - (B) The Setback of the Structure or facility from the ordinary high-water level must be at least: twenty-five (25) feet for all water-oriented Structures defined by this ordinance. - (C) The structure or facility must be treated to reduce visibility as viewed from public waters and adjacent shorelands by vegetation, topography, increased setbacks or color, assuming summer, leaf-on conditions. - (D) The structure or facility must not be designed or used for human habitation and must not contain sewage treatment facilities.
+2. Water Oriented Accessory Structures.
+Each Lot may have one (1) water oriented Accessory Structure not meeting the normal Structure Setback in Section 3.6 and Section 10.11 of this Ordinance if this water oriented accessory structure complies with the following provisions: - A. The Structure or facility must not exceed ten (10) feet in height and cannot occupy an area greater than 100 square feet. - B. The Setback of the Structure or facility from the ordinary high- water level must be at least: twenty-five (25) feet for all water- oriented Structures defined by this ordinance.